-Cincinnati Chili is loaded with ground beef, beans, and onions in the most unique sauce, served on a pillow of spaghetti.
-Both savory and sweet, this Cincinnati Chili recipe is a must for any chili lover!
+Cincinnati Chili is loaded with ground beef, beans, and onions in the most unique chili sauce, and served on a pillow of spaghetti.
+Both savory and sweet, this chili and spaghetti recipe is a must for any chili lover!

 This Cincinnati Chili Recipe is one of my Mom’s specialties.
 If you’ve never tried it, you’re truly in for a treat!
-It’s a little bit sweet (from sugar and yes, even cocoa!), a little bit savory (beef, cheese, beans…the good stuff), and a whole lotta yummy.
+It’s a little bit sweet (from sugar and yes, even cocoa powder!), a little bit savory (beef, cheese, beans…the good stuff), and a whole lotta yummy.

-Cincinnati Chili is a unique alternative to traditional Chili.
+Chili Spaghetti is a unique alternative to traditional chili recipes.
 It’s a family favorite!